CrystalGrowerOrg/cgaspects/README.md

 ## Installation

-To use CrystalAspects with python, clone the repository and then install the package.
+To use CGAspects with python, clone the repository and then install the package.
 Ensure you have Python >=3.10 installed on your system.

 1. (Optional) The repository uses Git LFS for managing large files, so make sure you have Git LFS installed before cloning.
    Install Git LFS.
 You can find detailed installation instructions for different operating systems on the [Git LFS website](https://git-lfs.github.com/).

-3. Clone the CrystalAspects repository (shallow clone with depth 1):
+3. Clone the CGAspects repository (shallow clone with depth 1):

     ```bash
     git clone --depth=1 https://github.com/CrystalGrowerOrg/crystalaspects.git